RobertHegeraad/JS-Validator/README.md

 disableSubmit: false
 ```

 You can also just disable the submit button in the form directly.
+It will be enabled and disabled again depending on the current status of the form.

 ```html
 <input type="submit" value="Send" disabled/>